 You’ll learn how to:

-- Master all the options for a Personal Hotspot for yourself and in a Family Sharing group.
+- Master the options for a Personal Hotspot for yourself and in a Family Sharing group.

 - Set up a device securely from the moment you power up a new or newly restored iPhone or iPad.

-- Manage Apple’s new built-in second factor verification code generator for extra-secure website and app logins.
+- Manage Apple’s built-in second factor verification code generator for extra-secure website and app logins.

 - Protect your email by using Hide My Email, a iCloud+ tool to generaten address Apple manages and relays messages through for you—now including email used with Apple Pay transactions.

 - Understand Safari’s blocking techniques and how to review websites’ attempts to track you, including the latest improvements in iOS 17 and iPadOS 17.

 - Understand why Apple might ask for your iPhone, iPad, or Mac password when you log in on a new device using two-factor authentication.

 - Keep yourself safe when en route to a destination by creating a Check In partner who will be alerted if you don’t reach your intended end point or don’t respond within a period of time.